Indexed by Pattern

 Please note

 This information is provided for the convenience of Carnival Glass collectors.
 I took the photos (unless noted otherwise) and they are copyrighted by me.
 Please do not use them for publication, either in print on the Web.
-The prices were compiled from a database of more than 100,000 auction sales over the last 12 years or so.
+The prices were compiled from a database of more than 200,000 auction sales over the last 25 years or so.

 Site Statistics

-Special Features
+Special Features on this site:

->Photos from Readers
+Photos from Readers

 Back Patterns